 Faster Block Time & Higher Throughput

-To counter these challenges, DigiByte was the first cryptocurrency to implement segregated witness.
+To counter these challenges, DigiByte was the first cryptocurrency to implement segregated witness (SegWit).
 SegWit separates transaction confirmations from the transaction information in the block.
 This makes the ledger more compact.
 In addition, SegWit allows for innovations like cross-chain transactions and single confirmation transactions.
 These options are potential avenues for development on DigiByte’s blockchain.

-Fast block times and small transaction size allow DigiByte to have a throughput of around 280 transactions per second.
+Fast block times and small transaction size allow a throughput of around 280 transactions per second.
 That’s fast compared with Bitcoin’s current eight transactions per second.
 However, it pales in comparison to payment processors like Visa, who can handle 2,000 transactions per second.
 DigiByte plans to reach the 2,000 transactions per second mark set by Visa and possibly surpass it.
 So far, however, those plans are still vague, without a clear roadmap.

 DigiByte has, however, been successful at decentralizing its mining.
 They’ve done so largely through good mining incentives and use of five algorithms.
 These mining algorithms split miners and mining power into five equal, smaller groups.
 This keeps mining competitive while still allowing for each group to mine a block every 1.5 minutes.
-The DigiByte blockchain has over 100,000 nodes across six continents.
+The blockchain has over 100,000 nodes across six continents.

 DigiByte rebalances the load between the five mining algorithms by adjusting the difficulty of each so one algorithm doesn’t become dominant.
 This rebalancing technology is called MultiShield, and it’s one of DigiByte’s technical advancements.
 MultiShield’s early prototype, DigiShield, implemented responsive difficulty adjustment to prevent miners with lots of processing power from manipulating smaller blockchains.
 DigiShield’s asymmetric difficulty has gained notoriety and been deployed in many other blockchains.